-1.1 Domain-specific languages
+1.1 Domain-specific Languages

-A domain-specific language [Ram97] is a programming language tailored specifically for an application domain: rather than being general purpose it captures precisely the domain's semantics.
-Examples of DSLs include lex and yacc [JL87] used for program lexical analysis and parsing, HTML [BLC95] used for document mark-up, and VHDL used for electronic hardware descriptions.
-Domainspecific languages allow the concise description of an application's logic reducing the semantic distance between the problem and the program [BBH+94, SG97].
+A domain-specific language [25] is a programming language tailored specifically for an application domain: rather than being general purpose, it captures precisely the domain's semantics.
+Examples of DSLs include lex and yacc [13], used for program lexical analysis and parsing, HTML [6], used for document mark-up, and VHDL, used for electronic hardware descriptions.
+Domain-specific languages allow the concise description of an application's logic reducing the semantic distance between the problem and the program [5, 29].

 DSLs are, by definition, special purpose languages.
-Any system architecture encompassing one or more DSLs is typically structured as a confederation of modules; some implemented in one of the DSLs and the rest implemented using a general purpose programming language.
-As a design choice for implementing security software DSLs present two distinct advantages over a "hard-coded" program logic:
+Any system architecture encompassing one or more DSLs is typically structured as a confederation of modules; some are implemented in one of the DSLs and the rest are implemented using a general purpose programming language.
+As a design choice for implementing security software, DSLs present two distinct advantages over a "hard-coded" program logic.